Leomelonseeds/UltimaAddons/README.md

 ### Parameters
 - Weights: Adds weights which affects an item's ability to appear in rotations.
 - Limits: Adds a buy & sell limit to a certain item.

+The plugin uses the AdvancedRegionMarket API alongside Shopkeepers to link rentable regions to shopkeepers, adding rentable shops:
+### Region Markets
+- When a region is not rented, the associated shopkeeper will show as "For Hire".
+- Renting the region will set the renter as the owner, allowing them to customize the trades.
+- New shopkeepers cannot be created inside a shop region, so players can only use the provided shopkeeper.
+- Shopkeepers associated with a region cannot be deleted.
+- When a region is restored, the shopkeeper loses its trades and returns to its original position.
+- When a region in sold back to the server, the shopkeeper returns to its original position, ready for hiring again.

 ## Game Mechanics
 Finally, the plugin adds a few game mechanics to make the survival experience more balanced and enjoyable.